 5. Audio card needs to be reseated in the PCI or PCIe slot.

-6. The PCI or PCIe slot where the audio card is plugged in is defective.
+6. The PCI or PCIe slot where the audio card is plugged in is defective or disabled.

 Try inserting it all other PCIe slots.
 In some cases, the card could not be detected in multiple slots.

 Some motherboards will disable specific PCIe slots if you have a SSD's plugged in certain m.2 slots.